Contents

 To select the sensor, simply press "Enter" on the "Sensor" option (e.g. a long press on the top button of a TTGO T-Display) to access a submenu where you can choose the sensor you have connected to the CO2 Gadget.

-Scroll through the available sensors (up and down keys or "/" and "+" on the serial terminal) until you select the one you want to choose and press "Enter" to select it (if you are using the serial console, in this case please do not select it by menu number).
+Scroll through the available sensors (up and down buttons or "/" and "+" on the serial terminal) until you select the one you want to choose and press "Enter" to select it (if you are using the serial console, in this case please do not select it by menu number).

 Remember that sensors with I2C connection (Sensirion SCD30, SCD40 and SCD41) are automatically detected.
 Just choose "Auto" and CO2 Gadget will detect and use it automatically.